FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 # IAAS Curriculum

-In the following the different courses provided by the Institute of Architecture of Application Systems ([IAAS](http://www.iaas.uni-stuttgart.de/institut/mitarbeiter/indexE.php)) are discussed.
-Several clusters of courses emphasizing different foci are recommended.
+In the following charter and the courses provided by the Institute of Architecture of Application Systems ([IAAS](http://www.iaas.uni-stuttgart.de/institut/mitarbeiter/indexE.php)) are discussed.
+The list of individual courses is presented [list of individual courses](#Spectrum) is discussed, and [several clusters of courses](#Clusters) emphasizing different foci are recommended.

 These courses are motivated by the charter of IAAS that is sketched next.